-Omalo is located at 1,880 metres above sea level and is only connected to the rest of the world via the «Tusheti Road».
+Omalo is located at 1,880 meters above sea level and is only connected to the rest of the world via the «Tusheti Road».
 However, this road is closed during at least half of the year, which is why Omalo can usually only be visited between May and September.

-The way to Omalo is adventurous already
+An adventurous way to Omalo

 Those who suffer from fear of heights will not like the bumpy ride on the «Tusheti Road», which takes two to two and a half hours.
-At various points, the almost vertical slopes lead into gorges several hundred metres deep.
+At various points, the almost vertical slopes lead into gorges several hundred meters deep.
 What is definitely needed on the «Tusheti Road» is a 4x4 vehicle that is suitable for off-road use and works perfectly.

-The Keselo Fortress towers over Omalo
+The Keselo Fortress above Omalo

 The Tushetians, as the population of Omalo and the whole of Tusheti is called, had always sought refuge in their defensive towers during hostile attacks.
 This was also the case in the 1230s during the invasion of the Mongolians.
 At this time, the fortress Keselo was built.
 And it still remains there today on a steep hill above the upper part of the village.

 Keselo originally consisted of 13 towers, most of which turned into ruins over the centuries.
 It was not until 2003 that a private initiative of two Dutch people living in Georgia began to rebuild the towers.
-Later, the Keselo Foundation was founded, which helped to rebuild the Keselo Towers according to the old Tushetin tradition.
+Later, the Keselo Foundation was founded, which helped to rebuild the Keselo Towers according to the old Tushetian tradition.
 Today, the Keselo fortress is a popular tourist destination and without question one of the highlights in Omalo.

-Omalo is the ideal starting point for hiking tours
+Omalo is ideal for hiking tours

 Omalo is the ideal starting point for various outdoor activities such as mountain biking or hiking.
 In the inhabited villages, there are simple accommodations.
 But as it is allowed to pitch a tent everywhere anyway, it is advisable to camp outdoors.

-For example, one can start a several day hike from Omalo across the National Park of Tusheti to Shatili in Khevsureti.
-Passing medieval villages like Dartlo, Dano, Chesho, Parsma and Girevi, the last village in the valley, the trail leads over the more than 3'400 meters high Atsunta Pass down to Khevsureti and Shatili.
+For example, one can start a several day hikes from Omalo across the National Park of Tusheti to Shatili in Khevsureti.
+Passing medieval villages like Dartlo, Dano, Chesho, Parsma and Girevi, the last village in the valley, the trail leads over the more than 3,400 meters high Atsunta Pass down to Khevsureti and Shatili.
 Depending on your fitness level, you should plan five to eight days for the 75 km long hike.
 July and August are ideal.

-A very beautiful 12km long hike, which can be completed in one day, leads from Omalo via Chachabo and the 2'551 meter high Apakurta Pass to Goglurta.
+A very beautiful 12km long hike, which can be completed in one day, leads from Omalo via Chachabo and the 2,551-meter high Apakurta Pass to Goglurta.
 In Goglurta, there is a small guesthouse.

 How to get to Omalo

 Between Tbilisi and Kvemo Alvani there are regular connections (Marshrutka).
-From this village you should book a local driver with an off-the-road vehicle for a safe trip to Omalo.
+From this village, you should book a local driver with an off-the-road vehicle for a safe trip to Omalo.